John A. Macdonald Legacy Review

 • Dictated to by 3% of the population

-by Winston1f, over 3 years ago
+by Winston1f, about 5 years ago

 I, for one, consider the FIRST PRIME MINISTER'S pushing for the construction of the railway to British Columbia to be only one of his many accomplishments.
 He was a uniting figure for a country that very nearly became an American state.
 Any statue of him should be honoured and NOT stuffed into storage so someone will "feel safe to go downtown."
 I suggest it be moved to the Legislative grounds, near the stature of Queen Elizabeth II.